 NanoSomiX Technology Overview

-EVs are present in a variety of biological fluids, including blood, saliva, ascites, intestinal luminal fluids, cerebrospinal fluid (CSF) and urine.
+Exosomes are present in a variety of biological fluids, including blood, saliva, ascites, intestinal luminal fluids, cerebrospinal fluid (CSF) and urine.
 While originally thought to be solely a method for cells to discard waste, more recent research indicates that they represent a unique cell-to-cell communication mechanism.
 As part of their formation, they incorporate portions of the cell membrane along with cytoplasmic constituents from inside the cell of origin.
-EVs prepared by NanoSomiX methods include exosomes and microvesicles ranging in size from ~50 to 400 nanometers that are released into the blood from many cell types.
-Specific EVs from targeted cell types are selectively captured by biomarker specific antibodies using our proprietary technology.
+Exosomes and microvesicles range in size from ~50 to 400 nanometers and are released into the blood from many cell types.
+BDE are selectively captured by NanoSomiX proprietary technology using antibodies against brain cell-specific transmembrane proteins.

 NanoSomiX technology platform

-NanoSomiX has achieved significant advancements in isolating plasma-borne BDEs and the assessment of associated clinically relevant biomarkers.
-Our BDE technology originated with the immunoisolation of CD171+ neuron-derived exosomes from human plasma as originally published by Dr. Ed Goetzl.
-A patent for this groundbreaking work was issued earlier this year.
+NanoSomiX has achieved significant advancements in isolating plasma-borne BDEs and assessing associated clinically relevant biomarkers.
+Our BDE technology originated with the immunoisolation of CD171+ neuron-derived exosomes from human plasma as published by Dr. Ed Goetzl with the first patent issued for this groundbreaking work in 2018.

-We have since expanded the original assay technology to include a 3 dimensional approach with multiple patents pending:
+We have since expanded the original assay technology to include a 3-dimensional approach with multiple other patents issued and pending:

-- The first dimension is expanding our cell sources from neurons to now include astrocytes, oligodendrocytes, and microglia/macrophages.
-We further refined neuron capture to include neurotransmitter specific pre- and post-synaptic site specific neurons, such as dopaminergic, serotonergic neurons, etc.
+- The first dimension is expanding our BDE cell sources from neurons to now include astrocytes and oligodendrocytes.
+We further enhanced neuron derived exosome capture to include neurotransmitter specific pre- and post-synaptic neurons including dopaminergic and serotonergic neurons.

-- The second dimension is the ability to analyze surface-associated proteins and core/cargo proteins of extracellular vesicles (EV) separately.
-This scientific enhancement is extremely important in helping to improve on the particular selection of the biomarker proteins.
-Because biomarkers located in the core/cargo are mother cell-specific whereas surface membrane biomarkers can be both intrinsic membrane markers or markers picked up from the local environment either non-specifically or by binding to receptors on the BDE membrane.
-Large quantities of surface adherent biomarkers can often mask the value of core/cargo biomarkers.
-More importantly, core/cargo material is applicable to mass spectroscopy for proteomics and metabolomics analysis.
+- The second dimension is the ability to analyze surface-associated proteins and core/cargo proteins of exosomes separately.
+This scientific enhancement is extremely important in helping to improve on the selection and characterization of BDE biomarker proteins.
+Based on exosome generation, biomarkers located in the core/cargo of the exosome are mother cell-specific whereas surface membrane biomarkers can be both intrinsic membrane markers or markers picked up from the local environment either non-specifically or by binding to receptors on the BDE membrane.
+Large quantities of surface adherent biomarkers can often mask or be misleading when analyzing exosomes with some methods.

 These 3 analytical dimensions can work synergistically to identify appropriate biomarkers quickly and efficiently.
-In addition, our research has shown that EV quantities in plasma vary substantially from individual to individual, and therefore the 3rd dimension (plasma levels of BDE) becomes a normalization method is required to analyze each target biomarker result.
-In response to this challenge, we developed a unique method to enumerate each subset of BDE in plasma.
-These innovations provide a means to drive clinically relevant biomarker discovery and assessment using blood or other biologic fluids.
+In addition, our research has shown that exosome quantities in plasma vary substantially from individual to individual, and therefore the 3rd dimension (plasma levels of BDE) becomes a normalization method to analyze each target biomarker result.
+Interestingly, plasma levels of NDE are extremely stable over time in a single individual, but can dramatically change after traumatic events.
+Moreover, the assay is so sensitive that subclinical changes are also seen in sport athletes after head impacts.

-NanoSomiX is currently focused on clinical target discovery and validation using the above described technology platforms through various collaborations in both academia and industry.
-The clinical areas currently targeted include Alzheimer's disease, Parkinson's disease, traumatic brain injury and concussion.
-We operate in a federally regulated clinical laboratory (known as a Clinical Laboratory Improvement Amendments (CLIA) laboratory).
-Therefore, laboratory validation of EV biomarkers is available for research studies or specific markers, which may be transitioned to a formal Laboratory Developed Test (LDT) in a timely fashion if desired.
+NanoSomiX is currently focused on clinical target discovery and validation using the above-described technology platforms through various collaborations with academia and industry.
+The clinical areas currently targeted include post-operative delirium and cognitive decline, traumatic brain injuries including sport concussion, and stroke.
+We operate in a regulated CLIA (Clinical Laboratory Improvement Amendments) laboratory.
+Therefore, laboratory validation of exosome biomarkers is available for research studies or specific markers, which may be transitioned to a formal Laboratory Developed Test (LDT) in a timely fashion if desired.
 Moreover, because these assays are all based on automation-friendly formats, they are applicable to high throughput test development.

-We are very interested in developing assays for interested parties that have specific biomarkers or clinical samples they are pursuing where BDE may be considered.
-Our development team will work closely with you to identify the best approach to measuring your biomarkers.
-Examples of areas where we may be able to make an impact in your work:
+We are very interested in developing assays for parties that have specific biomarkers or clinical samples they are pursuing where BDE may be considered.
+Our development team will work closely with you to identify the best approach to measuring your BDE biomarkers.
+Below are examples of areas where we may be able to make an impact in your research and product development:

 For pharmaceutical companies:

 - Target biomarker discovery for various neurologic disorders where BDE may be applicable and provide important research information.